 - Strong leadership: your leadership team sets the tone of your culture and leads the direction of the company.
 It starts at the top to ensure a strong foundation for your company.

 - Meaningful work: where a large organization that offers plenty of room for growth is not feasible, play to your employee’s strengths.
-Create or find opportunities that allow your employees to use their strengths.
+Create or identify opportunities that allow your employees to use their strengths.

 - Open & transparent communication: creating an open and transparent environment where employees are engaged and communicated with regularly.
 This goes for your company meetings and your email communication.
 All communication matters.

 Check out CIO’s article, Employee Retention: 8 strategies to retain top talent that offers additional insights on employee retention.
 One of the strategies shared I love is that employee retention begins in the recruitment stage.